Code-Institute-Submissions/my-cv-final/README.md

 6. Screen Reader features such as the "alt" class for describing images and, the "aria-hidden" class for increasing icon accessibility.
 Plus, I prioritised the use of semantic elements to guarantee a more readible HTML structure.

 7. Media queries at major breakpoints, - 700px, 600px, 425px and 320px.
 In order to ensure that the website is user friendly on all screen sizes.
-I have also included a bigger hero image which is only loaded when the 2000px breakpoint is passed.
+I have also included a bigger hero image which is only loaded when the 2000px breakpoint is crossed.

 ### Features Left out

 1. Interactive Snapshots on the Projects Section: I would like to have added a pop-up window when the user clicks on the projects in the project section.
-2. Contact Form: The contact form does not have an action address, as I do not have the skills to set up one yet.
+2. Contact Form: The contact form does not have an action address; it is not live yet as it requires the knowledge of other languages.

 ## Technologies Used